bellhyve/zelta/README.md

 This suite of tools provides a streamlined approach for managing ZFS snapshot replication across various systems.
 It consists of three main components: ```zmatch```, ```zpull```, and ```zelta```, each designed to handle specific aspects of snapshot management and replication.

+The goal of this proeject will be to keep the tools as simple as possible with intutive defaults and few options.
+No snapshot utility is currently provided; zelta is used in production alongside the excellent [zfsnap](https://github.com/zfsnap/zfsnap).

 ## zmatch

 ```zmatch``` is a tool used for comparing ZFS datasets.
 It identifies the most recent matching snapshot between two given volumes.
 This tool is particularly useful for determining if datasets are in sync and identifying the latest common snapshot.